Visiting Tibet calls for serious and thorough preparation for every traveler.

 Tibet is unique and different from most other places you had a chance to tour during your holidays.

 The simple fact of it being called the "Roof of the World" explains pretty much.

-But you can't simply pack your things and catch the first Tibet train traveling to the Tibetan plateau since the Chinese law sets strict rules about visiting the region, so you need to choose a local travel agency in order to make the most of your visit.
+But you can't simply catch the first Tibet train traveling to the Tibetan plateau since the Chinese law sets strict rules about visiting, so you need to choose a local travel agency to make the most of your visit.

 Choose the Entry City

 You will definitely want to avoid prolonged journeys and long airport layovers.

 The best way to achieve both is to fly to Chengdu, the capital of the Sichuan province and the most convenient gateway to Tibet.

 Direct flights to Chengdu are available from many major cities in Asia and the world, including Bangkok, Tokyo, Paris, London, New York, Los Angeles, Dubai and Sydney.

 Plus, train journeys from Chengdu to Lhasa, the capital of Tibet, last around 36 hours, which is short by the local standards.